 III.
 6. Eligibility

-All members of the Board must be in good standing at election and remain so throughout their terms in office.
-The Offices of President and Secretary-Treasurer must be filled from the pool of regular members; a regular or student member may fill that of Newsletter Editor.
+All members of the Board must be in good standing at the time of election and remain so throughout their terms in office.
+The Offices of President and Secretary-Treasurer must be filled from the pool of regular members; a regular or student member may fill that of Newsletter Editor and Website Editor.

 III.
 7. Replacement

 In the event that any of the executive or managing officers is unable to fulfil their duties over a period of 6 consecutive months, the President or acting-President will strike a nominating committee to seek a replacement who will, once elected, complete the original term of appointment.